huimiu/azure-devops-tracker/README.md

 1. First, select the Teams Toolkit icon on the left in the VS Code toolbar.
 2. In the Account section, sign in with your [Microsoft 365 account](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts) if you haven't already.
+3. Provide the Azure DevOps access token in the `env.local.user` file.
+You can [create a new token](https://docs.microsoft.com/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) with `Work Items (Read)` scope.
-3. Select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)` from the launch configuration dropdown.
+4. Select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)` from the launch configuration dropdown.
-4. When Teams launches in the browser, you can navigate to a chat message and [trigger your search commands from compose message area](https://learn.microsoft.com/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions?tabs=dotnet#search-commands).
+5. When Teams launches in the browser, you can navigate to a chat message and [trigger your search commands from compose message area](https://learn.microsoft.com/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions?tabs=dotnet#search-commands).

 ## What's included in the template